charlorr/ChrisMess/README.md

 * Add a form to the page.
 * Add a text input to the form.
-* When the form is _submitted_, update the heading with tthe text that you type in the text input.
+* When the form is _submitted_, update the heading with the text that you type in the text input.

 ### Super Mega Bonus Credit Hyper Fighting